General equilibrium economic modelling language and solution framework

 The model description language is simple and intuitive.
 Given optimisation problems, constraints and identities, computer derives the FOCs, steady state equations, and linearisation matrices automatically.
 Numerical solvers can be then employed to determine the steady state and approximate equilibrium laws of motion around it.

-gEcon was initially developed at the Department for Strategic Analyses at the Chancellery of the Prime Minister of the Republic of Poland.
-As of March 1, 2015 gEcon is no longer developed and maintained at the Chancellery of the Prime Minister of the Republic of Poland, but it is still maintained and developed by its original authors.
+gEcon was initially developed (2012–2015) at the Department for Strategic Analyses at the Chancellery of the Prime Minister of the Republic of Poland as a part of a project aiming at construction of large scale DSGE & CGE models of the Polish economy.
+Since March 1, 2015 gEcon is no longer developed and maintained at the Chancellery of the Prime Minister, but it is still maintained and developed by its original authors.

 About current release